-She steadied, took a deep breath and pulled the trigger.
-The deer jumped and trotted down the hill, and the log between the hunters and the deer splintered.
+She steadied, took a deep breath, and pulled the trigger.
+The deer jumped and trotted down the hill, and the log splintered between the hunters and the deer.
 You see, always remember to get down on a child’s level.
-From dad’s point of view, the sticks, rifle and shot were perfectly aligned.
+From dad’s point of view, the sticks, rifle, and shot were perfectly aligned.
 For the youngster, the line of site was a bit different.

 Ultimately, she learned to persevere and did eventually tag a doe.
 She learned to be proud to fill the freezer with organic meat.
 She also learned about the work that goes into hunting.
 It’s not always easy.

 As you head out to hunt, remember to be a mentor.
-Share ethics, responsibility, conservation and don’t forget to be empathetic in the process.
+Share ethics, responsibility, and conservation, and don’t forget to be empathetic in the process.

 Mia Anstine is an outdoor writer, licensed outfitter, hunting guide, life coach, keynote speaker, and range safety officer, firearms instructor, and archery instructor.
 She is the founder of MAC Outdoors and Host of the MAC Outdoors Podcast.